repoalpha/DTMF_encoder/README.md

 On the surface a DTMF audio tone generator would seem a trivial execise, but a number of significant challanges arose using pyaudio as an audio source to create samples for deeplearning.
 This DTMF encoder modifies a simple encoder created by Noah Spurrier.
 In particular it adds some special features to make it useful I think for deeplearning.
 I have provided a jupyter notebook of the 3 python scripts for easy viewing.

 1. The DTMF tone generator saves all the tones as one long numpy array to be used to save all the captured audio as a single wave file.
-2. There is talk on the net that the 'wave module' won't support float32 and only int16 samples this appears to be untrue as of this date.
+2. There is talk on the net that the 'wave module' won't support float32 and only int16 samples.
+Clearly this is no longer the case.
 3. The DTMF tones are saved as a audio wave file which can be played back by play_wave.py.
 4. The generated DTMF digits used in the .wav sample are stored also as a .csv metafile for supervised learning.
 5. A script is provided to print out details of the .wav file generated.